 Review of Gusmão + Paiva's 2015 monograph for 1000 Words Photography Magazine

-An oversized hardback inscribed in old style serif type with a Diderot quote on scepticism as its epigraph, Gusmão + Paiva's latest exhibition catalogue-cum-pataphysical treatise is a nod and a wink to the philosopher's original Encyclopédie
+An oversized hardback inscribed in old style serif type with a Diderot quote on scepticism as its epigraph, Gusmão + Paiva's latest exhibition catalogue-cum-pataphysical treatise is a nod to the philosopher's original Encyclopédie

 It is a dizzying descent indeed through the Portuguese duo's Teoria